-Some degrees associated with Celtic may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with Celtic require an advanced degree while some may not even require a bachelor’s.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 Find out what the typical degree level is for Celtic careers below.

 |High School Diploma - or the equivalent (for example, GED)||0.5%|

 |Post-Secondary Certificate - awarded for training completed after high school (for example, in agriculture or natural resources, computer services, personal or culinary services, engineering technologies, healthcare, construction trades, mechanic and repair technologies, or precision production)||0.5%|

 |Associate’s Degree (or other 2-year degree)||5.6%|

 |Post-Master’s Certificate - awarded for completion of an organized program of study; designed for people who have completed a Master’s degree but do not meet the requirements of academic degrees at the doctoral level.||4.3%|

 In the 2018-2019 academic year, 3 schools offered some type of Celtic language and literature program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (1-2 years)||0||0|